Avishek023/practice-git/README.md

 # Learning Git

-In this Repo I have tried to master Git
+In this Repo I have tried to master Git.